ufal/npfl114/exam/questions.md

   architecture including the block combining feature maps of different resolutions; the classification and bounding box generation heads, including their output size).
 [5]

-- Draw the BiFPN block architecture, including the positions of all convolutions (and what kind of CNN is used), BatchNorms and ReLUs.
-  Finally describe how downscaling and upscaling is performed.
-[5]